407-610-2417

 img

-SaaS SEO and the Marketing Funnel
+Align Keywords with the Marketing Funnel

-At the top, they’re just starting to realize they have a problem.
+An effective SaaS SEO strategy works hand in hand with the sales funnel and moves potential customers from discovery to action.
+At the top of the funnel, they’re just starting to realize they have a problem.
 By the time they reach the bottom, they’re fully aware that your solution is what they need.

 The Content Marketing Funnel